 Preparing well for OSCE’s and written exams requires a multi-level approach that includes awareness of pacing, peak attentional periods, optimal studying practices and priorities and clear strategies for enhanced performance before and during exams.

-8) Downward Docs – Mindful Yoga and Medicine Workshop
+8) Downward Docs: Mindful Movement and Medicine Workshop

 This interactive and highly experiential workshop focuses on mindfulness, mindful movement, physical awareness and group reflection and discussion.
 The workshop offers an introduction to mindfulness concepts, basic yoga sequences and attentional skills related to movement and breath.
-Research evidence supporting the application of mindfulness and yoga in medical training is presented.
-The workshop concludes with a discussion on integrating mindfulness and breath-work into trainees’ personal and professional lives.
-The instructors for the workshop are both certified yoga teachers and physicians.
+Research evidence supporting the application of mindfulness and yoga in medicine is presented.
+The workshop concludes with a discussion on integrating mindfulness and breath-work into the health care professional’s personal and professional lives.
+The instructor for the workshop, Dr. Tali Bogler, is a certified yoga teacher and family physician.
 Yoga mats can be provided.

 9) Stronger Together: Allyship in Medicine